American Hostage

-American Hostage is a scripted psychological thriller podcast starring Jon Hamm, Joseph Perrino, Carla Gugino, and Dylan Baker.
-It was produced by Criminal Content and released on February 22, 2022 by Amazon Music and Wondery.
+American Hostage is a scripted psychological thriller podcast directed by Shawn Christensen and starring Jon Hamm, Joseph Perrino, Carla Gugino, and Dylan Baker.
+It was produced by Criminal Content and released on February 22, 2022, by Amazon Music and Wondery.
 On March 8, 2022, it debuted at #7 on Apple Podcasts United States.

 Background

 It is a dramatization of the true incident of Tony Kiritsis, who took his mortgage broker hostage in 1977.
 The crisis took place over three days.

+Television adaptation

+On November 15, 2023, it was announced that American Hostage would be adapted into a television anthology series, with Sony Pictures Television served as studio, Shawn Ryan as the showrunner and Hamm reprising his role as Fred Heckman.
+The series was greenlit by MGM+ on April 23, 2025, with shooting scheduled for the following fall in Winnipeg, Manitoba, Canada.